The Mysterious Machinations of Gorilla Grodd

 For anyone out there wondering how things could get so crazy that all these errors could have happened, all I can say is: you had to be there.
 These were comics in the Bronze Age, folks—publishers were putting out mountains of material at a breakneck pace to push each other off the stands.
 It was far too much work placed on the shoulders of far too few, which led to an inordinate number of stories both good and bad.
 And even in the really good stories, errors would creep in under such circumstances.

 This is particularly true with Gerry Conway’s DC work during this era; perhaps even moreso with the Society title, specifically.
-He started out as the book’s writer/editor; then handed it off to Dave Kraft; then took the EIC position at Marvel for three weeks in the late spring of ’76 before jumping back to DC and re-taking the writing reins of SSOSV from Bob Rozakis; then turned the book back over to Rozakis with issue #15.
+He started out as the book’s writer/editor; then handed it off to Dave Kraft; then took the EIC position at Marvel for several weeks circa the spring of ’76 before jumping back to DC and re-taking the writing reins of SSOSV from Bob Rozakis; then turned the book back over to Rozakis with issue #15.
 These are some chaotic circumstances.
 As Conway told Back Issue in 2008, “I was on and off the book so quickly I never had much of a chance to plan a long-term strategy.
 Truth to tell, I was writing too much at the time, and some of the books I worked on—like SSOSV—didn’t get as much of my attention as they should have.
 Had I to do it over again… who knows?”
 (BI #29, p.
 54)